rufus-stone/jadx-name-figurer-outer/README.md

 ## JADX Name Figurer-Outer plugin

-Simple plugin to rename fields based on the strings passed to method's like JSONObject's getString() and friends.
+Simple plugin to rename fields based on the strings passed to methods like JSONObject's getString() and friends.

 ### Usage